STEREOHYPE | THEMED ADVENT CALENDARS | ONGOING

 ___ Tapping into the great pool of our Stereohype button badge collection we developed an elegant and strikingly simple advent calendar idea.

-___ The matchbox-style gift boxes we designed for Stereohype as part of its 15th anniversary last year have been developed further in 2020 to create a brand-new product range.
+___ The matchbox-style gift boxes we designed for Stereohype as part of its 15th anniversary last year have been developed further to create a brand-new product range.
 The largest matchbox-style gift box can house up to 25 1" (25mm) button badges and so we used this existing packaging solution to develop a beautiful concept for a themed advent calender.

 ___ Outside the elegant packaging features a foil-blocked hand-printed Stereohype mascot squirrel in fancy rose-gold.
 The gift boxes look and feel sophisticated, are sustainable and made of matt black cardboard.

 OTHER FL@33-DESIGNED PACKAGING SOLUTIONS | PAST AND PRESENT

 Since 2004 FL@33 developed various other packaging solutions for the graphic art label.
 More recently Stereohype's sophisticated new matchbox-style (Artist / Themed) Gift Boxes: 3–5 button badges for example, replaced the sets of three or four swing tag packs used during the first 15 years of Stereohype for online orders.

 ___ Pick 'n' mix orders of individual badge designs will automatically be pinned into one of these matchbox-style gift boxes these days.
 Before that separetely ordered Stereohype button badges were stuck to postcards.

 ___ The smallest matchbox-style gift box is for 1–5 button badges.
 The medium size is used for button badge quantities from 6–12 while the largest gift box is used for larger orders and can hold up to 25 badges – as is the case with advent calendars for example.